-Make sure you read the qualification specification carefully as it sets out what the qualification consists of in terms of content, structure, level and how it is assessed.
+Make sure you read the L2 Award for Young Health Champions specification carefully as it sets out what the qualification consists of in terms of content, structure, level and how it is assessed:

 To achieve the qualification, learners must pass FOUR of the units: the 3 mandatory ones + one optional.
 It is at level 2 which means it is an equivalent level to GCSE grade A-C. However, it is much smaller in terms of size, with only 22 GLH whereas GCSEs are 120 GLH or above.